github/developer.github.com/content/changes/2015-06-24-api-enhancements-for-working-with-organization-permissions.md

 The team APIs now support this new team privacy concept:

 - The [Create team][create-team] and [Edit team][edit-team] APIs accept a `privacy` parameter, so that you can specify whether a team should be `secret` or `closed`.
-- All APIs that return team objects include a `privacy` attribute, indicating whether the team is `secret` or `closed`.
+- All team resources in the API now include a `privacy` attribute, indicating whether the team is `secret` or `closed`.

 ### Team maintainers